 - Built primarily for camera gear with limited space for other items

 - No laptop area

 - Bulky waist straps can’t be tucked away

 - Looks like a camera bag

-The WANDRD FERNWEH just launched on kickstarter.
-It’s a mix of an adventure, travel, and camera backpack giving you tons of features.
-We got our hands on a prototype and did a review on YouTube.
+The WANDRD FERNWEH is a mix of an adventure, travel, and camera backpack giving you tons of features.
+We got our hands on a prototype and did a video review you can check out below.